platform-experience/form-decoration/README.md

 # Form Decoration

-**NOTE: This application is currently under active development and is not intended for use at the present time.**

-This application is designed to easily allow you to style, and add custom functionality to form fields, whilst retaining the power of the out-of-box form widget.
+This ServiceNow application offers added flexibility to the out-of-box form widget in Service Portal, all while retaining it's functionality including respect for form views, UI Policies, and Client Scripts.

+Some feature highlights of the app:

+- Ability to create your own new field types (e.g. "Address lookup").
+	- Apply them to all fields of a certain type, or specific fields on a specific table.
+	- Apply to all portals, or a specific portal.
+- Put UI Actions anywhere on the page, in any widget, and style them in any way you want.
+- Only UI actions, fields, and associated elements are contained in the widget.
+There's no background colour, or surrounding "frame".

+The goal for this application is to be as unopinionated as possible, and allow **you** to control how your form displays.

 ![Decorated Form](decorated-form-screenshot.png)

-**NOTE:** this repository contains documentation only.
-The repo containing the applicaton can be found at [platform-experience/form-decoration-app](https://github.com/platform-experience/form-decoration-app).

 ## Why?

 The out-of-box form widget in Service Portal is extremely powerful, in that it leverages base-platform functionality so that forms can be designed by configuration rather than code.
-Some examples of this functionality are form views, UI Policies, and Client Scripts.

 While it's very powerful, it has it's limitations as well.
-Specifically, there is no out-of-box way to style elements, or to add special functionality (e.g. Google address lookup) to fields/variables on the form.
+Specifically, there is no out-of-box way to style elements, or to add special functionality to fields on the form.
 This means that while a portal can look good, it's appearance is often brought down by the inclusion of the form widget on the page which doesn't conform to the styling of the portal.

-Prior to this application, the only way to create your own custom field types and styling was to create your own form within a widget, sacrificing all the base-platform functionality.
+Prior to this application, the only way to create your own custom field types and styling was to create your own form from scratch, sacrificing all the base-platform functionality.
+This app offers a middle-ground.

 ## Installation